ZJU-Automated-Reasoning-Group/smtfuzz/README.md

 SMT solvers are automated tools that can determine the satisfiability of logical formulas in various theories, including arithmetic, bit-vectors, arrays, and more. smtfuzz is a random generator for SMT-LIB2 formulas.
-It is designed to help users generate test cases for SMT solvers and explore various SMT-LIB2 features.

 ## Installation